 - Trim the PTFE insulation off the rear face and trim the remaining centre pin down to about 2.5mm.
 You should now find that the connector is self-locating inside its 4.0mm hole.
 Solder each connector into place, making sure the solder covers the entire rear of the flange (not easy to do neatly – see above).

 - With the connectors in place, feed the pre-assembled and tested PC board into the box, underneath the connectors.
 Position the board straight and level within the box, with the two connector pins accurately centred along the RF striplines on the PC board.

 Check that the ends of the RF striplines are not touching the side wall of the box!
 If in doubt, remove the board and use a sharp knife to chamfer the ends of the striplines (but don’t remove more than is really necessary).

 - Tack-solder the connector pins into place on both striplines.
 Check again that the board is level, and then tack-solder the far end of the board to the side wall of the box to hold it.

 - Now seam-solder the PCB ground-plane to the wall of the box, at each side of each connector.

-8. Find the other part of the box and trim one end to 8.0mm as shown above.
+9. Find the other part of the box (it must be on the bench somewhere, right?) and trim one end to 8.0mm as shown above.
 This will leave room to connect wires to the row of pads on the board.